Fernandez-Trincado/TurbospectrumPy/README.md

 ![Figure 2](https://github.com/Fernandez-Trincado/TurbospectrumPy/blob/master/run.png)

- * Spectra file format
- * Configuration files
- * Atmosphere models

- 5. `Disclaimer:` The manual analysis are made at your own risks.
-The author are not responsible for wrong applications of their program.
+ 5. `Disclaimer:` The manual analysis is made at your own risks.
+The author is not responsible for wrong applications of their program.
+In case you would like complementary informations, you may contact me directly (jfernandez[at]obs-besancon.fr and/or jfernandezt87[at]gmail.com).

 References
 --